heffrey78/tetris-is-you/README.md

 # Tetris Is You

-A revolutionary rule-based Tetris game where the rules themselves become part of the gameplay.
+A rogue-like rule-based Tetris game where the rules themselves become part of the gameplay.
 Inspired by "Baba Is You", this game transforms traditional Tetris into a dynamic puzzle experience where clearing lines creates new rules that change how the game behaves.

 ## 📸 Screenshots